Marketing Minute: Manufacturer branding versus private-label: pros and cons - Nov 2018

 However, manufacturer brands such as Stainmaster, Armstrong, Mohawk and Pergo do enjoy some degree of brand recognition, thanks to an investment in consumer advertising.
 In Stainmaster’s case, this still pays dividends even going back to its network TV campaign introduction when it was part of DuPont.

 Private-label brands are leveraged as part of the retailer’s overall appeal as a destination for floorcovering solutions and discounts-as with Home Depot’s LifeProof, Lumber Liquidator’s Bellawood or Floor & Décor’s Duralux, among many others.
+And it is worth noting that LifeProof vinyl flooring reviews are not particularly positive, a trend that continues among these other private label brands.

 MARKETING TO PUSH-THROUGH: THE TRADE